Certificate in Cultural Innovation

 HOW TO PARTICIPATE

 Once all three requirements have been satisfied, students should request the certificate by completing the online application form.
 Students are expected to fulfill all the requirements within one semester.
+The deadline to apply is TWO WEEKS prior to the end of the Fall or Spring semester.

 Please send any questions to [email protected].